Vladimir Quesada: Managerial career

 On 28 March 2023, Vladimir was appointed as interim manager for Saprissa, replacing Jeaustin Campos.
 His competitive debut came on 29 March with a 1–0 victory against Santos.
 He led the team to first place and advanced to the semifinals, defeating Herediano in the series.
 Despite losing the final match to Alajuelense, the series extended to two additional matches, and this time he managed to win with an aggregate score of 3–2, thus securing the league championship.
 On 6 June 2023, it was confirmed that he would be the permanent head coach of Saprissa for the following season.

 Vladimir began the 2023–24 season by winning the Supercopa and the Recopa against Herediano and Cartaginés, respectively.
 In the Apertura 2023 regular season, he achieved a record of 55 points, making Saprissa the team with the most goals scored (53) and the most victories (18).
 On 17 December 2023, he won the league title by defeating Herediano in the final, concluding this period with 12 straight victories in the competition.
 On 13 January 2024, at the start of the Torneo Clausura, a 3–0 victory over Puntarenas extended his winning streak to 13 matches, equaling the record set by Alajuelense in 1998.
 However, his team was unable to surpass this mark after a 1–0 loss to Pérez Zeledón.
 At the end of the regular season, Saprissa accumulated 103 points for the entire season and set a new record in the history of semi-annual tournaments.
 On 26 May 2024, Saprissa defeated Alajuelense with an aggregate score of 3–1 to win another league title.

 On 6 October 2024, Quesada left his position as head coach of Saprissa following a 2–3 home defeat to Puntarenas, capping a difficult semester that included elimination from the CONCACAF Central American Cup and losses in the Supercopa, Recopa, and Copa tournaments.
 Despite winning three league titles during his tenure with the senior team, Saprissa’s board and technical committee decided to part ways due to poor results.
 Quesada returned to his role in the club’s youth divisions, while his assistants were also dismissed.

 On 22 August 2025, Vladimir returned as head coach of Saprissa, replacing Paulo Wanchope after a run of inconsistent results.
+In the Apertura 2025, the team reached the final but lost to Alajuelense, and also failed to advance from the group stage of the CONCACAF Central American Cup.
+On 30 January 2026, Saprissa dismissed Quesada following a difficult start to the Clausura 2026, recording one win, one loss, and three draws, including two matches in which the team had to come from behind to secure a point.
+These results, combined with increasing pressure from the media and supporters, led the club to end his tenure.